Dargones/2dQueryVisualization/README.md

 fall within a specific rectangle.
 I use the data structure we had to describe in homework 6 problem 1.b - a primary binary search tree with treaps hanging from each of its nodes.
-The project includes: (1) a graphical user interface for dynamically visualizing the algorithm on small examples and (2) a command line interface for running multiple queries over a large set of points.
+The project includes: (1) a graphical user interface for dynamically visualizing the algorithm on small examples, (2) a command line interface for running multiple queries over a large set of points, (3) empirical runtime analysis.

 The whole project is implemented in Java and the only library that I use is apache.commons.cli, which allows parsing command-line-arguments.
 I implement